Elisar von Kupffer: Career

 In 1908 he published a book on Il Sodoma, the Renaissance artist.
 In 1911, he and Mayer founded the publishing house Klaristische Verlag Akropolis in Munich and Kupffer published three major works: a play, Aino und Tio, Hymnen der heiligen Burg (Hymns of the Holy Castle) and Ein neuer Flug und eine heilige Burg (A New Flight and a Holy Castle).
 His work was also published and reviewed in the gay magazine Akademos, published by Jacques d'Adelswärd-Fersen.
-That same year, he and Meyer announced the creation of a "new religion", Klarismus (Clarity), and established a community in Weimar.
+That same year, he and Mayer announced the creation of a "new religion", Klarismus (Clarity), and established a community in Weimar.
 The following year he published a book on Klarismus called Der unbekannte Gott (The Unknown God).
 In 1913, the Brogi Gallery in Florence hosted his first art exhibition.
 Later that year, a Klarist community was established in Zürich.